ayorindeojo/genome-assembly-spades/README.md

 ## Discussion

+## Discussion

 The assembly statistics indicate a reasonably complete bacterial genome assembly.
-The observed genome size and GC content are consistent with published Bacillus thuringiensis genomes.
-Although the assembly contains multiple scaffolds, the N50 value and large scaffold sizes suggest that substantial portions of the genome were successfully reconstructed.
-Additional long-read sequencing technologies could potentially improve assembly contiguity and reduce fragmentation.
+The assembled genome size (6.36 Mb) and GC content (34.99%) are consistent with published Bacillus thuringiensis genomes.
+Although the assembly contains multiple scaffolds, the N50 value of 171,737 bp and the presence of several large scaffolds suggest that substantial portions of the genome were successfully reconstructed.
+BUSCO analysis indicated approximately 85% genome completeness, supporting the overall quality of the assembly while also suggesting that some genomic regions may remain incomplete or fragmented.
+Additional long-read sequencing technologies, such as Oxford Nanopore or PacBio sequencing, could further improve assembly contiguity and reduce fragmentation.

 ## Author